carla-simulator/carla/Docs/tuto_content_authoring_vehicles.md

 #### __Dust__

-Cars often accumulate grease and dust on the body that adds additiomal texture to the paint, affecting the way it reflects the light.
+Cars often accumulate grease and dust on the body that adds additional texture to the paint, affecting the way it reflects the light.
 The dust parameters allow you to add patches of disruption to the coat to mimic foreign materials sticking to the paint.

 ![dust](img/tuto_content_authoring_vehicles/dust
 .gif)

 ## Glass

-Creating realistic glass in CARLA requires some tricks to capture the real refractive and reflective behaviour of glass used in motor vehicles.
+Creating realistic glass in CARLA requires some tricks to capture the real refractive and reflective behavior of glass used in motor vehicles.
 The CARLA garage vehicles have 4 layers of meshes for the glass, with 2 different materials.
 The layers are separated by a few millimeters and there are separate materials for the interior and exterior facing glass layers to ensure that the glass looks realistic from both inside and outside the vehicle.

-There are 2 layers of glass for the appearence of the vehicle from outside and 2 layers for the appearence of glass from the interior of the vehicle.
+There are 2 layers of glass for the appearance of the vehicle from outside and 2 layers for the appearance of glass from the interior of the vehicle.
 What makes glass look like glass is the reflections coming from both surfaces of the glass that makes a very subtle doubling of the reflection.

 ### Glass meshes